TudosaVictor/Project-Manual-Testing/README.md

    - enter data for all available fields and check that the dependant is created

    - check if the delete a system user action is working

+   <h1> 1.3 Test Design </h1>

+   Functional test cases were created in Zephyr Squad.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing.